shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 You gain the following Bond Affinity option:

 -   Dream Bend: 5 Spell Points.
-This spell cast refreshes the duration of your current dream and increases your Dream Value by 2.
+This spell cast refreshes the dream duration of your current dream and increases your Dream Value by 2.

 ### Stasis